SichangHe/igem-2022-dku-backup/src/attributions.md

 ### Renwei Gao
 Fund manager of the team, in charge of labware purchasing, helped with background research and human practice.

+### Yunyi Ru

+In charge of lab design, wet labs & wiki writing.
+Hosted journal club and science lecture for the human practice part.